-Unlike traditional cyber risk management strategies like penetration testing, security questionnaires or onsite visits, security ratings are an instant, non-intrusive way to measure the security posture of any organization, anywhere in the world.
+Security ratings are data-driven, objective, and, most importantly, a continuous measure of an organization's cybersecurity posture.
+Unlike traditional cyber risk management strategies like penetration testing, security questionnaires, or onsite visits, security ratings are an instant, non-intrusive way to measure the security posture of any organization, anywhere in the world.

-Security ratings are derived from objective, verifiable information such as a lack of DNSSEC, DMARC or SSL and the risk of email spoofing, man-in-the-middle attacks, phishing, spear phishing, domain hijacking, exposure to wormable vulnerabilities like EternalBlue which led to WannaCry, different types of malware and ransomware, poor configuration management and other cyber threats.
+Security ratings are derived from objective, verifiable information such as a lack of DNSSEC, DMARC, or SSL and the risk of email spoofing, man-in-the-middle attacks, phishing, spear phishing, domain hijacking, exposure to wormable vulnerabilities like EternalBlue, which led to WannaCry, different types of malware and ransomware, poor configuration management and other cyber threats.

 This is particularly important for CISOs looking to compare how their organization is performing against its competition and to measure the effectiveness of a vendor's security performance.
 As organizations outsource more, the risk of third-party data loss or exposure increases.

-UpGuard Vendor Risk can minimize the amount of time your organization spends managing third-party relationships by automating vendor questionnaires and providing vendor questionnaire templates that map to the NIST Cybersecurity Framework and other best practices.
+UpGuard Vendor Risk can minimize the time your organization spends managing third-party relationships through vendor questionnaire automation and by providing vendor questionnaire templates mapping to the NIST Cybersecurity Framework and other best practices.